 That afternoon, in April, on our way back from the U.S.S.
 Intrepid museum at Manhattan’s Pier 86, the façade of the Yotel grabbed me as we approached Times Square.
-It stood out like an igloo on the red Martian wilderness—a beacon.
+It stood out like an igloo on the red Martian wilderness; a beacon.
 Perhaps it was its entrance, somewhat like a spaceport docking bay.
-Or, was it the kiddie font?
+Or was it the rounded, molded lettering of its marquee?

 This is one of a European chain of luxe, but trendy, pod hotels, where rooms go by “cabins” and the concierge presides over “mission control” and bags aren’t handled by a butterfingered bellhop.

 I swung my head around.
 At the far end, behind a glass panel, my eyes fell on something that looked like the jib of a crane.
-It was the swiveling arm of Yobot—a robot who stood ready to stow away guest luggage so they didn’t have to lug it around town if they got there before the hour of check-in or they wanted to shop after check-out.
+It was the swiveling arm of Yobot, a robot who stood ready to stow away any luggage so that guests didn’t have to lug it around town if they arrived before the hour of check-in or had time to kill after check-out.

 As I stood there, entertained by its unipedal ballet, picking up a valise and gently sliding it into a locker, I reflected on how far robots had come in our society.
 My mind spooled back to when I’d received a welcome note from TumblrBot, the little two-dimensional mascot of the blogging platform, Tumblr, soon after I set up home there.
 ThinkGeek, an online store, sells, among a wild assortment of geeky merchandise, jolly robot-related doodads: tea infusers, cookie jars, action figures, cushions, desk lamps and what not.

-Not long ago, at Tecnópolis—a science and technology version of Burning Man, held in the greater Buenos Aires area—the Argentinian creative collective, D.O.M.A., known for its technological take on street art, converted an electricity pylon into a towering robot and festooned it with neon strips that conveyed its humor.
-To fire up fans before the release of episode VII of the “Star Wars” space saga, “The Force Awakens,” last year, All Nippon Airways even had its Boeing-787 painted in the colors of the robust droid R2-D2: blue and black.
+Not too long ago, at Tecnópolis—a science and technology version of Burning Man, held in the greater Buenos Aires area—the Argentinian creative collective, D.O.M.A., known for its technological take on street art, converted an electricity pylon into a towering robot and festooned it with neon strips that conveyed its humor.
+To fire up fans before the release of episode VII of the “Star Wars” space saga, “The Force Awakens,” last year, All Nippon Airways even had its Boeing-787 painted in the colors of the mesomorph droid R2-D2.